 Kaiser Pass is a classic road trip in Sierra National Forest

-Kaiser Pass is a high mountain pass at an elevation of 2.803m (9,196ft) above the sea level located in Fresno County, in the U.S. state of California.
-It’s one of the highest roads of California.
+Kaiser Pass is a high mountain pass at an elevation of 2,803m (9,196ft) above sea level, located in Fresno County, in the U.S. state of California.
+It’s one of the highest roads in California.

 How long is the road to Kaiser Pass?